IDE gets its swagger back

 However, as of today’s Annual General Meeting, the IDE has turned a corner; the sparkle has returned in the shape of new President, Adrian McLean of Armac Group.

-Mclean arrives laden with universal industry respect.
+McLean arrives laden with universal industry respect.
 He is the demolition man’s demolition man.
 And his impact has been as immediate as it is welcome.
 Out has gone the swanky hotel meeting venues; and in has come a return to the industry’s proud working class routes, epitomised by a lunch of Irish Stew – perfect for both the audience and the chilly autumn day.

 The IDE, for so long insular and inward-looking, once again has an outward-focused public face.
 It has finally set its sights on the global demolition industry, and its long-held ambition for an international membership will soon come to fruition.
 Furthermore, the IDE’s revived degree courses look set to be ready for a fresh intake of candidates by September 2025.